dowjones/tokendito/README.md

 docker run tokendito --version
 ```

 You must map a volume in the Docker command to allow tokendito to write AWS credentials to your local system for use.
 This is done with the `-v` flag.
 See [Docker documentation](https://docs.docker.com/engine/reference/commandline/run/#-mount-volume--v---read-only) for help setting the syntax.
-The destination in the container should be `/home/appuser/.aws`.
+The following directories are used by tokendito and should be considered when mapping volumes:

+- `/home/appuser/.aws/` (AWS credential storage)
+- `/home/appuser/.config/tokendito/` (tokendito profile storage)

+These can be covered by mapping a single volume to both the host and container users' home directories (`/home/appuser/` is the home directory in the container and must be explicitly defined).
+You may also map multiple volumes if you have custom configuration locations and require granularity.

 Be sure to set the `-ti` flags to enable an interactive terminal session.